-In order to pull off Moqueca in Minnesota (and in budget) I had to make a few compromises, and just used shrimp instead of a mix of fish and seafood.
+In order to pull off Moqueca in Minnesota (and keep it in budget) I had to make a few compromises.
+I used shrimp instead of a mix of fish and seafood.
 You can’t go wrong with shrimp, amirite?
 Unless you’re allergic, then I’ll eat yours, lol!
 Seriously, I think my version is absolutely fabulous, although admittedly I have no frame of reference, never having had Moqueca before, let alone in Brazil.

 Making Moqueca Brazilian Seafood Stew:

-A little extra flavor was added with a shrimp stock; I save any shrimp shells I have in a small Ziploc in the freezer and fortified that with the shells from the shrimp I used, but I also made this without the shrimp stock a second time when I used already peeled shrimp.
+A little extra flavor was added with shrimp stock; I save any shrimp shells I have in a small Ziploc in the freezer and fortified that with the shells from the shrimp I used.
+I also made this without the shrimp stock a second time when I used already peeled shrimp.
 It’s good either way, so I wouldn’t sweat it if your freezer isn’t filled with weird little bags of this and that like mine is.
-Use the shells you have them or just use fish stock if you can buy it or sub in some chicken broth.
+Use the shells if you have them or just use fish stock if you have it, can make it or can buy it, or sub in some other broth if you have to.

 The Annatto Oil: